top of page

 JSON Body fields:

-SMS API - add credits via api
+SMS REST API - add credits via api

 JSON examples: